tomoyk/awesome-microservice-demo/README.md

 ## Contribution

 You can contribute this repository.

-If you find new microservices, please send pull-request.
+If you find new microservices, please send pull-requests.

 ## References